aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 - Greater London slightly more responsive to Summer Sale than West Midlands
 - North West seems most responsive to promotions – a North West targeted campaign may be successful

 ## Recommendations

+## Data Integrity (??Maybe remove and put in own subheader, remember to remove from project background and change repo description??)

+### Data Integrity Issues

+### Data Integrity Improvements